Skip to main content

 Phase-4 stop_on_tiermust_passcould_passStops at the weakest acceptable oracle tier instead of pushing for the strongest.

-Cross-cutting research-scouton every phasedroppedSaves ~6 spawns and their contracts. code-reviewer is kept — silent quality drift is worse than the saved tokens.
+Cross-cutting research-scouton every phasedroppedSaves ~6 spawns and their contracts.

 Default gate modesupervisedfull-autoNo human-loop overhead.
 You can still pass --gate-mode supervised to override.